-All the staff I interacted with were all very nice and polite.
+All the staff I interacted with were nice and polite.
 I asked the nurse if I could have a copy of the results and she said, unfortunately, they couldn’t provide it to me.
 I was fine with that.

 A few days later, she called me with an update.
 They had completed the tests and submitted the results online to Canadian immigration.

-She also provided the proof of the medical exam sheet, which had to be uploaded onto my online profile along with other documents requested.
+She also provided the proof of the medical exam sheet, which had to be uploaded onto my online IRCC profile along with other documents requested.